git-bug/git-bug/doc/queries.md

 - queries are case insensitive.
 - you can combine as many qualifiers as you want.
 - you can use double quotes for multi-word search terms.
-For example, use `author:"René Descartes"` to search for a complete name.
+For example, `author:"René Descartes"` searches for bugs opened by René Descartes, whereas `author:René Descartes` looks for issues opened by anyone named René containing “Descartes” in their content.

 ## Filtering